Portrait of Paul Biberstein

 While an undergraduate, I interned at

-• MedRhythms, a digital therapeutics startup using audio processing to help stroke-survivors
+• MedRhythms, a digital therapeutics startup using audio processing to help stroke survivors

 • Jump Trading, an international quantitative trading firm based in Chicago